Stein degree on non-Fano type fibrations: Unbounded strong Stein degree

 \end{itemize} In particular, $X$ is a normal quasi-projective threefold over $\mbb K$.

 \emph{Step 2}.
 Denote by $C$ the closure of $\eta'$ in $Z$, which is a nonsingular curve over $\mbb K$ (up to shrinking $Z$ near $\eta'$).
 Let $B$ be the fibre product $X\times_Z C$.
-Then by \cite[Proposition 4.3.8]{Liuqing}, $B$ is a reduced Cartier divisor on $X$.
+Then by \cite[Proposition~4.3.8]{Liuqing}, $B$ is a reduced Cartier divisor on $X$.
 Note that the generic fibre of $B\to C$ is equal to the special fibre of $g'\colon X'\to \spec R'$.
 As every irreducible component of $X'_k$ is isomorphic to $\PP_{k'}^1$, every irreducible component of the generic fibre of $B\to C$ is nonsingular.
 Thus, up to shrinking $Z$ near $\eta'$, we can assume that $B$ has $n/d$ nonsingular irreducible components.
 It is evident that $B\sim 0/Z$.

 By Theorem~\ref{exa-thm-d-n}, the geometric generic fibre of $B\to C$ is a cycle of projective lines.
-Then by \cite[II, Proposition 1.5]{Deligne-Rapoport}, shrinking $Z$ near $\eta'$, we can assume that every closed fibre of $B\to C$ is a cycle of projective lines.
-Moreover, by \cite[II, Proposition 1.6]{Deligne-Rapoport}, the relative dualising sheaf $\omega_{B/C}$ is an invertible $\mcO_B$-module, which is relatively trivial over $C$.
+Then by \cite[II, Proposition~1.5]{Deligne-Rapoport}, shrinking $Z$ near $\eta'$, we can assume that every closed fibre of $B\to C$ is a cycle of projective lines.
 We claim that $B$ has slc singularities.
 To this end, notice that $B\to C$ is a split semi-stable curve over $C$ in the sense of \cite[2.21, 2.22]{dejong-alteration}.
 Pick an arbitrary singular closed point $b\in B$, and let $c\in C$ be its image.
 By \cite[2.23]{dejong-alteration}, we have